bluestatedigital/nginx/README.md

 Requirements
 ------------
 ### Cookbooks
-The following cookbooks are direct dependencies because they're used for common "default" functionality.

-- ohai (for nginx::ohai_plugin)

 The following cookbook is not a strict dependency because its use can be controlled by an attribute, so it may not be a common "default."

-- runit (for nginx::source)
 - On RHEL family distros, the "yum" cookbook is required for `recipe[yum::epel]`.